itsgg/itsgg.github.io/_posts/2025-01-15-time-and-space-complexity.md

 ## Introduction

 Before diving into specific complexities, let's understand **Big-O Notation**, which provides a high-level abstraction of both time and space complexity.
-Big-O describes how an algorithm's resource usage (time or space) grows as the input size increases, focusing on the worst-case scenario.

 ### Understanding Big-O

 Big-O notation helps us analyze algorithms in terms of their scalability and efficiency.
-It answers the question: "How does the performance or space requirements grow as the input size grows?"
+It answers the question: "How does the performance or space requirements grow as the input size grows?, focusing on the worst-case scenario."

 ```
 Impact:    Operations for n=5:      Visualization: